gem5bootcamp/lps2024/slides/05-Other-simulators/01-sst.md

 ## Understanding the SST-gem5 integration (well, some of it)

-The `ext/sst/gem5.hh` file is relatively simple and gives a high-level view of how gem5 (or, rather, the gem5 library) can be declared and used as a component in SST.
+The `ext/sst/gem5.hh` file (found inside the gem5 repo) is relatively simple and gives a high-level view of how gem5 (or, rather, the gem5 library) can be declared and used as a component in SST.

 <!-- _class: code-60-percent -->